sharmabhay/library/README.md

 # AbhaySharma.Library
-This is library management software.
+This is a library management software.